Update 📢

 The InstaWP’s WordPress MCP Server is an open-source, developer-first implementation of the Model Context Protocol (MCP) designed to bridge AI agents like Claude with your WordPress sites.
 Built using Node.js and TypeScript, it translates natural language prompts into secure, authenticated API actions, such as creating posts, managing plugins, updating users, and more.

-Unlike generic MCP setups, InstaWP’s server is modular, production-ready, and tailored for WordPress.
+Unlike generic MCP setups, InstaWP’s WordPress MCP server is modular, production-ready, and tailored for WordPress.
 It comes with prebuilt tools for core operations (posts, pages, media, users, comments, categories, and plugins), environment-based configuration, and instant compatibility with Claude Desktop via a sample config file.

 - WordPress-Native Tooling: Unlike generic MCP projects, InstaWP’s version includes tools specifically for WordPress functionality; everything from media uploads to plugin management is already mapped.